 What is best, a dental implant or a dental bridge?

 A few years ago, a dental bridge was the only option in the market, and it still encompasses more than just the missing tooth.
-The dentist will prepare adjacent teeth, which involves removing most of the dental bridge repair glue (enamel) to make the prosthesis and takes care of the partial dental bridge.
+The dentist will prepare adjacent teeth, which involves removing most of the enamel to make the prosthesis.

 However, with dental implants, the dentist only restores the missing tooth with a stronger and long-lasting result, without touching the adjacent teeth.